Ten000hours/SPOT/README.md

 - Adjust port `p` if needed; OT uses `p+1..` and per‑patch HE channels use `p+50..`
 - `ph/pw/ov` control patch size and overlap; `np` controls the number of patches processed

-Citation
-If you use SPOT in academic work, please cite:
+### If you use SPOT in academic work, please cite:

 Xu, X., Zhang, Q., Ning, R., Xin, C., & Wu, H. (2024).
 SPOT: Structure Patching and Overlap Tweaking for Effective Pipelining in Privacy-Preserving MLaaS with Tiny Clients.
 In ICDCS 2024.